intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/adaptive-micro-content-delivery-for-enhanced-workflow-performance.md

 ### Micro-Content Creation and Delivery

-One of the functionalities is the creation of contextual micro-content blocks.
+One of the functionalities, made possible by intelligent workflow automation, is the creation of contextual micro-content blocks.
 The processed information blocks undergo further refinement to produce these bite-sized, context-rich snippets of information.
 These micro-content blocks are not just created but also transmitted in real-time.
 As soon as a user is about to start a series of micro-tasks, the pertinent blocks are dispatched to the user's associated device.
 This ensures that the user is equipped with timely, relevant, and actionable data right when they need it.

-This novel patented technology is about merging precision with adaptability and hence, through its various functional capabilities, it assures that users receive information that is not only relevant but also timely, thereby enhancing their performance in real-time tasks and optimizing the overall learning and training experience.
+This novel patented technology is about merging precision with adaptability, and hence, through its various functional capabilities, it assures that users receive information that is not only relevant but also timely, thereby enhancing their performance in real-time tasks and optimizing the overall learning and training experience.